SpacemanJT/wol.bundle/README.md

  1.05 14-05-16 Changed the number of servers supported from 10 to 12
-               Changed the number of groups from 2 to 3 1.06 02-06-16 Changed graphics to use smaller JPG files to reduce loading times
+               Changed the number of groups from 2 to 3 1.06 02-06-16 Changed graphics to use smaller JPG files to reduce loading times 1.09 05-05-19 Attempt to solve plugin not loading on iOS clients due to recent App updates